KhalidBrinto/ImageResizeScript/README.md

 # Image Resize Script(Python)

 This python script uses PIL(Python Image Library) to resize images.
 All the images are resized to 500x500 pixels and .jpg format.
 Insert the location of the directory where the images are stored.
-The script will automatically resize all the images in the directory and save the new files in desired direction
+The script will automatically resize all the images in the directory and save the new files in desired direction.

 ### Usage:
-From your favorite terminal, type: python imgresize.py <location_folder> <output_folder>
+From your favorite terminal, type: **python imgresize.py <location_folder> <output_folder>**

-For example: python imgresize.py ./testdir ./resized
+For example: **python imgresize.py ./testdir ./resized**